 Mr. Aziz is of the view that the BBBOC Central Area decision would not adversely interfere with Mr. Ali‘s future boxing plans as he had not been lined up to fight in the next six months.
 In any case, he could resume his training and would be able to box again from 1st October 2019.

 In coming to a decision The Council had to weigh up the public interest element and any disrepute to the sport of professional boxing against his individual circumstances so some form of a short ban would have been anticipated despite the racial abuse endured by Mr. Ali.
 It was more important to look at the bigger picture for Mr. Ali in order that he could carry on without much disruption to his boxing career.
 He has a genuine passion for professional boxing as that is all that he knows.
 Also, he wants to go after a major heavyweight championship belt which is his dream.

 He could easily have received a much longer ban as previously seen when British middleweight Adrian Dodson was banned for 18 months for biting Canadian Alain Bonnamie on the torso.

 However, the mitigation put forward, in this case, assisted Mr. Ali in bringing to the attention of the Council all relevant factors before they made their decision.

-In order to keep a fair and balanced view, World Boxing News would like to this opportunity to clarify that Editor Phil Jay was present at the M & S Bank Arena and did not hear any racial abuse aimed at Mr. Ali from his position at ringside.
+To keep a fair and balanced view, World Boxing News would like to this opportunity to clarify that Editor Phil Jay was present at the M & S Bank Arena and did not hear any racial abuse aimed at Mr. Ali his position at ringside.

 Observed at the time was an attack (from one person who was then ejected) once the biting had taken place and Mr. Ali was on his way back to the dressing room.